LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer: Introduction

 \section{Introduction}

-Recent advances in multimodal foundation models that can perform both image understanding and generation have opened promising avenues for building unified architectures performing a wide range of vision-language tasks~\citep{shi2024llamafusion,wang2024emu3,xie2024show,zhou2024transfusion,chen2025janus,ma2024janusflow,tong2024metamorph}.
+Recent advances in multimodal foundation models capable of both image understanding and generation have opened promising avenues for building unified architectures that support a wide range of vision-language tasks~\citep{shi2024llamafusion,wang2024emu3,xie2024show,zhou2024transfusion,chen2025janus,ma2024janusflow,tong2024metamorph}.
 Such unified multimodal models hold great potential for building general-purpose agents that can interpret, reason about, and generate multimodal content in response to user instructions.
 Current approaches to unified multimodal modeling generally fall into two broad categories.
-The first category leverages vector-quantized autoencoders~\cite{van2017neural,esser2021taming,yu2021vector} to discretize images into token sequences, which are then incorporated into the vocabulary of Large Language Models (LLMs)~\citep{sun2024generative,wang2024emu3,xie2024show,wu2024janus,chen2025janus,wu2024vila}.
+The first category leverages vector-quantized autoencoders~\citep{van2017neural,esser2021taming,yu2021vector} to discretize images into token sequences, which are then incorporated into the vocabulary of Large Language Models (LLMs)~\citep{sun2024generative,wang2024emu3,xie2024show,wu2024janus,chen2025janus,wu2024vila}.
 These models are subsequently trained to autoregressively generate the next token, either textual or visual, thus integrating vision and language generation within a single framework.
 The second category leverages diffusion-based methods, either by coupling LLMs with external diffusion modules or by training LLMs to directly perform denoising steps~\citep{zhou2024transfusion,shi2024llamafusion,ma2024janusflow,tong2024metamorph,ge2024seed}.

-Despite significant progress, existing unified multimodal models tend to struggle to achieve high performance in both multimodal understanding and image generation, as improvements in one modality often come at the expense of the other.
-Even when strong performance is achieved in both, it often comes with substantial computational overhead.
-These unified models are often computationally intensive, with slow inference that hinders practical deployment.
-For example, unified models that leverage diffusion or flow-matching processes typically require dozens of forward passes through the full backbone model during inference, resulting in slow inference and high resource consumption~\citep{shen2025efficient}.
+Despite significant progress, existing unified multimodal models still require extensive pretraining and struggle to support both multimodal understanding and image generation in an effective and efficient manner within a single architecture~\citep{shen2025efficient,xiong2024autoregressive}.
+For example, unified models that leverage diffusion or flow-matching processes require dozens of forward passes through the full backbone during inference, resulting in slow and resource-intensive generation~\citep{shen2025efficient}.
 Similarly, autoregressive approaches suffer from long decoding times, especially for high-resolution images that require generating large numbers of tokens sequentially~\citep{xiong2024autoregressive}.